 We now know that this reaction is not just new mom craziness.
 It’s actually a physiological reaction that all moms experience due to an interesting mix of hormones and brain chemistry.

 Fast forward a few years and we learn that not every cry from our child is as pressing as the next.
 By the time they are toddlers, we learn that sometimes they cry out of frustration or boredom.
 We learn a little more about social-emotional development and start to realize that we can’t always make them “happy.”
 We can’t make the tears stop by simply feeding or changing a diaper.
-Raising happy kids becomes a little more complex and nuanced.
+The key for how to raise happy kids becomes a little more complex and nuanced.
 They now have bigger emotions that they need help managing.

 It was at this point in my parenting journey that I realized that maybe my child’s “happiness” shouldn’t even be my goal in parenting.
 I slowly started to realize that there were some bigger emotional goals I had for my children than just happiness.